-• If you execute sdtool -s immediately after the node is started, Test Failed may be displayed as the test state of the local node.
-To check the test state of the local node immediately after the node is started, execute sdtool -r and then execute sdtool -s.

-The MMB asynchronous monitoring function displays the following messages if the MMB management LAN is disconnected:
+- If you execute sdtool-s immediately after the node is started, Test Failed may be displayed as the test state of the local node.
+To check the test state of the local node immediately after the node is started, execute sdtool-r and then execute sdtool-s. - The MMB asynchronous monitoring function displays the following messages if the MMB management LAN is disconnected:

-'''

-FJSVcluster:WARN:DEV:5021:An error has been detected in part of the transmissionroute to MMB. (node:nodename mmb_ipaddress1:mmb_ipaddress1 mmb_ipaddress2 node_ipaddress1:node_ipaddress1 node_ipaddress2) node_ipaddress2:node_ipaddress2)
+FJSVcluster:WARN:DEV:5021:An error has been detected in part of the transmissionroute to MMB. (node:nodename mmb_ipaddress1:mmb_ipaddress1 mmb_ipaddress2:mmb_ipaddress2 node_ipaddress1:node_ipaddress1 node_ipaddress2:node_ipaddress2)

-'''

-'''

-FJSVcluster: ERROR: DEV: 7213: An error has been detected in the transmission route to MMB. (node: nodename mmb_ipaddress1: mmb_ipaddress1 mmb_ipaddress2: node_ipaddress1: node_ipaddress1 node_ipaddress2) node_ipaddress2: node_ipaddress2)
+FJSVcluster:ERROR:DEV:7213:An error has been detected in the transmission route to MMB. (node:nodename mmb_ipaddress1:mmb_ipaddress1 mmb_ipaddress2:mmb_ipaddress2 node_ipaddress1:node_ipaddress1 node_ipaddress2:node_ipaddress2)

-'''

 Respond according to the action for each message.
 If error message 7213 is displayed, node state monitoring is disabled.
 Therefore the function that forcibly stops other nodes may not operate normally.

 In addition, if an error (for example, snmptrapd terminates abnormally) occurs in the local node, the following message is displayed:

-'''

-FJSVcluster:ERROR:DEV:7210:An error was detected in MMB. (node:nodename mmb_ipaddress1:mmb_ipaddress1
+FJSVcluster:ERROR:DEV:7210:An error was detected in MMB. (node:nodename mmb_ipaddress1:mmb_ipaddress1 mmb_ipaddress2:node_ipaddress2 node_ipaddress1:node_ipaddress2 status:status detail:detail)

-mmb_ipaddress2:mmb_ipaddress2

-node_ipaddress1:node_ipaddress1

-node ipaddress2:node ipaddress2 status:status detail:detail)

-'''

 In this case as well, node state monitoring is disabled.
 Therefore the function that forcibly stops other nodes may not operate normally.

-For details about this message, see "Monitoring Agent messages" in the PRIMECLUSTER Cluster Foundation Configuration and Administration Guide.
+For details on this message, see "PRIMECLUSTER Messages."